g-esco101/ride_tracker/README.md

-An application that tracks rides.
+A Spring application that tracks rides.
 It uses Spring JDBC to access the data tier - i.e. to perform the CRUD operations, batch operations, and exception handling and transactions.
 Developed by using TDD.

 A main method is not implemented, instead run the tests in the RestControllerTest.java.